 What Do All The Hand Emojis Mean?
 Or, How To Know When To Use Prayer Hands vs. Applause

-The world of emoji can be overwhelming, even to someone well versed in the language.
+The world of emoji can be overwhelming, even to someone well-versed in the language.
 We've already talked about when it's appropriate to use the smiling cat as opposed to the crying or laughing cat, as well as what each heart emoji means.
-So now, let's talk about a particular subset of the emoji catalog that I find to be exceptionally useful: The hand emoji.
+So now, let's talk about a particular subset of the emoji catalog that I find to be exceptionally useful: the hand emoji.
 They say everything that needs to be said, and it's kind of a subtle nod to sign language.
 But once again, delve too deeply into the world of hand emoji and you can find yourself in a real pickle.
-When is the thumbs up more appropriate than the "Ok" hand?
+When is the thumbs up more appropriate than the "OK" hand?
 Are the prayer hands really prayer hands at all or can I use it as a "high five" emoji?
-It's a lot, I know, but with a little bit of patience I will take you all under my hand-emoji-laden wing and explain it all.
+It's a lot, I know, but I will take you all under my hand-emoji-laden wing and explain it all.

 1. Thumbs Up

-The Thumbs Up emoji, also known as the "yes" emoji (or colloquially the "yaaas" emoji), is used to express general contentment.
+The Thumbs Up emoji, also known as the "yes" emoji, is used to express general contentment.
 Alternatively, it can be used sarcastically to mean something isn't actually good.
-See below for examples:

 2. Thumbs Down